a-winders/mdm_app_deployment/README.md

 # mdm_app_deployment
-This project showcases an Ansible playbook that can add MDM devices to an IRM (Infrastructure Resource Modeling) application or deploy applications to those devices via APIs.
+This project showcases an example structure of an Ansible playbook that can add MDM devices to an IRM (Infrastructure Resource Modeling) application or deploy applications to those devices via APIs.

 Requirements
 ------------